Internship Abroad: Blog

 Every summer Deloitte U.S. holds the annual intern conference at the Deloitte University (DU), an intra-company training and education facility in Westlake, Texas.
 Every intern of every Deloitte office in the U.S. is invited to the conference.
 Deloitte takes care of flying in each and every current and former intern of the current fiscal year and provides accommodation in the DU itself.
 The training facility was opened in 2011 and the whole premise covers 107 acres, offers enough rooms for up to 700 people a day, a gym, a sports bar with a lot of different pub games and an amazing!! restaurant.
 If you want to find out more of the Deloitte University, watch this short video on Youtube (https://www.youtube.com/watch?v=oL_hHe14B3Y).

 Due to the huge amount of interns Deloitte employs every year and the limited capacities at the intern conference, they organize different dates for each service line and area.
-Fortunately the dates of the Global Internship Program and the Intern Conference fell on the same days this year, so we had the incredible opportunity to participate and contribute in the conference.
 The internship conference I participated in was called the East and West Audit Intern Conference and took place from July 17th to 19th.

 After my flight from Miami International Airport to the Dallas Fort Worth International Airport, I recognized a big crowd of well-dressed, young business professionals outside the airport, all waiting for the next pre-booked shuttle bus to the DU.
 The check-in at DU itself was really fast and uncomplicated, we received our individual training plan, room keys and name tag.
 There was a little bit of time left, so we checked out the restaurant and took a walk through the building itself and the park next to the university.
 The conference dean Donald Heisler, audit partner in the Seattle office, welcomed us in his opening speech and told us, what we can expect in the next few days.
 After his speech we were organized in smaller groups and faced with a wicked problem, we were only able to solve with the support of every one of our team and that showed us pretty early what this conference is all about: teams and networks!
 How to interact with or within a team and how to build them, how to create and maintain a strong professional network around yourself and what benefits you can get of being part in a strong network – both in a private and professional manner.